jacques33/vue-horizontal-calendar/README.md

 # vue-horizontal-calendar

-a horizontal calendar component for Vue.js
+a horizontal calendar component for Vue.js :computer:

 ### install
 ```